9 Causes Of Hair Loss And Weight Gain In Women

 • Thyroid Disorders

 The thyroid gland is responsible for regulating multiple metabolic functions in the body.
-Imbalance in thyroid hormones is linked to alopecia areata.
-The hair follicles have receptors that bind to the thyroid-stimulating hormone or TSH.
+An imbalance in thyroid hormones is linked to hair thinning and alopecia areata.

 Christina, a blogger detailing her daily life experiences, opens up about her weight loss journey.
 Reflecting on the challenges, she shares, “And then, my health took a horrible turn, I had to take some medication temporarily while they tried to get my thyroid back in balance, and I ended up gaining thirty pounds in two months.
 Seriously discouraging (i).”